Masked Autoencoders in 3D Point Cloud Representation Learning: Method

 \subsection{Downstream Task}

 We use 3D object classification as our downstream task in this work to validate the performance of our MAE3D pre-text task pre-training.
-We take the former part of the backbone network (i.e. the patch feature extractor in Section \ref{sec::patch_embedding_moudle}) as the pre-trained model which contains valuable parameters.
+We take the former part of the backbone network (i.e., the patch feature extractor in Section \ref{sec::patch_embedding_moudle}) as the pre-trained model which contains valuable parameters.
 In particular, the local feature and the spatial information of point cloud patches will be of great help for the downstream classification task.

 We utilize two schemes to verify the capability of the pre-trained model.
 The first scheme is to use the pre-trained parameters to initialize the backbone and perform supervised training.
-The other one is to freeze the pre-trained model so that they will not be trained in the downstream task, and only train a linear classifier to classify the learned representations of this pre-trained model (i.e. self-supervised learning).
-We will demonstrate the classification results for these two validation schemes in Section \ref{sec:results}.
+The other one is to freeze the pre-trained model so that they will not be trained in the downstream task, and only train a linear classifier to classify the learned representations of this pre-trained model (i.e., self-supervised learning).
+We will demonstrate the classification results for these two validation schemes and the shape part segmentation task in Section \ref{sec:results}.